bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 #### Before switching to `Domain::Guest`

-The `KillSwitch` that fires acquires `terminable` and then locks `execution_domain` to determine the proper termination  mechanism.
+The `KillSwitch` that fires acquires `terminable` and then locks `execution_domain` to determine the appropriate termination  mechanism.
 This is before the instance has locked it in `enter_guest_region`, so it will acquire the lock, with a state of `Domain::Pending`.
 Seeing a pending instance, the `KillSwitch` will update it to `Domain::Cancelled` and release the lock, at